Guides / Formation

 • Current US street address

-• Jurisdiction of formation
+• Jurisdiction of formation (foreign) and US state of registration

-• IRS Taxpayer Identification Number (EIN)
+• IRS Taxpayer Identification Number (EIN) or foreign tax ID

-About each beneficial owner
+About each non-US beneficial owner

 • Full legal name